C-Sehaj-Advanta/empPortal/README.md

 # empPortal

 # To run the .json file:
-Open the bash terminal, use "cd" command to navigate to the root folder the db.json file is in, which is: "/Users/kuldeepchahal/Documents/Sehaj/Coding '25/G Project 1/empPortal".
+Open the bash terminal, use "cd" command to navigate to the root folder the db.json file is in, which is in the /empPortal project.
 Then run 'json-server --watch db.json'